Float Fishing In New York: Trout, Steelhead, Salmon Tips

 Check out my recommendations for Centerpin reels.

-Spinning reels are, in my opinion, the second-best reel for float fishing in New York rivers, and they are by far the most popular reel.
+Spinning reels are, in my opinion, the second-best reel for float fishing in the rivers of New York, and they are by far the most popular reel.
 I only use a spinning reel if my clients insist or if I need a multipurpose reel for other methods.

 Even though the line does not come smoothly off the reel compared to a Centerpin reel, with practice, the spinning reel still maintains a good presentation.